 Closing of the lower airways

-Closure of the vocal folds and epiglottis, the tightening of the base of the mouth and a larynx elevation – meaning that the larynx is lifted upward – causing a closure of the lower airways.
+The vocal folds and epiglottis close, the base of the mouth tightens and the larynx elevates – meaning that the larynx is lifted upward – causing a closure of the lower airways.

 If the airways are secured, the upper esophageal sphincter opens via the n. vagus, and primary esophageal peristalsis is initiated.

 The mid- and lower pharyngeal constrictor muscles contract, thereby moving the bolus to the esophagus.
-After the food has entered the esophagus, the UOS closes and the airways reopen.
+After the food has entered the esophagus, the UES closes and the airways reopen.

 The bolus now “slides” downward toward the stomach because of gravity, as well as the peristaltic motions of the esophageal muscles.

-Primary esophageal peristalsis describes contractive waves of the esophageal muscles toward the LOS.
+Primary esophageal peristalsis describes contractive waves of the esophageal muscles toward the LES.

 Secondary esophageal peristalsis is caused by the stretching of the esophageal wall induced by the bolus.

-The LOS must relax for the bolus to enter the stomach, which occurs reflexively via the plexus myentericus.
+The LES must relax for the bolus to enter the stomach, which occurs reflexively under the control of the myenteric plexus.